nautobot/nautobot-app-chatops/docs/user/app_faq.md

 Slack does not currently support using slash commands within a conversation thread.
 Nautobot can be mentioned in a thread and will parse the text after the bot's name for a command.

 For example, if you want to run the slash command `/nautobot get-devices site site-a`, the equivalent bot mention command would be (assuming your bot name is `@nautobot`) `@nautobot nautobot get-devices site site-a`.

+## The Chat Commands do not allow me to select locations/devices/interfaces/etc

+Nautobot ChatOps now uses your Nautobot user permissions in order to process commands.
+Please link your Chat Account with your Nautobot Account.